 Take a Walking Tour of Cartagena

 This is always the first thing that we do when arriving in a new place – take a walking tour.
 In Cartagena, you’ll learn about her history of Spanish colonialism, slaves and Catholicism.
 A walking tour is a perfect way to touch on all the best places to visit in Cartagena.
 Join a free walking tour and reward your guide with a tip or book a private tour and get a more tailored experience.
-You can include areas outside of the walled city if you take a private tour – like the Bazurto Market, the San Felipe Castle and the Convent of Santa Cruz (La Popa).
+You can include areas outside of the walled city if you take a private tour – like the Bazurto Market, the San Felipe Castle and the Convent of Santa Cruz (La Popa), also Convento La Popa.

 Explore the Walled City of Cartagena

-Talking a walking tour of Cartagena should have whetted your appetite to see more of the walled city.
+Taking a walking tour of Cartagena should have whetted your appetite to see more of the walled city.
 Getting lost in the walled city is pretty safe, Colombia has a great tourist police presence in major tourist areas, just always be mindful of your belongings and if you feel unsafe in an area, leave it.

 You’ll want to check out Cartagena’s most Instagram-worthy spots, which you can see here, as well as Cartagena’s famous plazas, of which there are many!